John Cunningham Dugan: Career

 In September 2007, Dugan was appointed chairman of the Joint Forum, which is a group of senior financial sector regulators from the United States, Canada, Europe, Japan, and Australia that deals with issues common to the banking, securities, and insurance industries, including supervision of conglomerates.

 Dugan was appointed as under secretary of the treasury for domestic finance in 1992 and served in Department of the Treasury from 1989 to 1993.
 Before that he was minority counsel and minority general counsel for the United States Senate Committee on Banking, Housing, and Urban Affairs, from 1985 to 1989.
 He was also director of Minbanc, a charitable organization, and was a member of the American Bar Association's committee on banking law.
 Before serving as comptroller, Dugan worked for 12 years as a lobbyist representing the banking industry.

 Dugan acted as chairman of the Joint Forum on the Basel Committee on Banking Supervision from 2007 through December 2009.

 In 2023, Dugan also the chairman of the International Monetary Conference.

+In October, 2025, upon the election of Jane Fraser as Chairman, Dugan assumed the role of Lead Independent Director at Citi.